 Is ice cream not EXACTLY what is needed sometimes?
 Is spinach sometimes totally a kick in the pants when you need pleasure, joy and comfort???
 Is training perhaps a silly idea when you are exhausted, sick, crushed or actually in the need of something else?

 If we drop the should, the ought to, the have to, the better and go with the want to, desire to, wish to, choose to, we often land in a place of serving our rightness (what we actually need in a given moment).
 Not in a place where we are listening to someone else’s judgements on what is right for us or perhaps trying to redeem some idea that underneath it all we need to prove our worth in the world by doing things deemed ‘right’.

 See the thing is that we are bad, we are good, we are neither, we are both.
 Same goes for the things we choose.

-Choices are choices, that is all but operating from an internal authority is freedom.
+Choices are choices but operating from an internal authority is freedom.
 Freedom to be truth to ourselves, to be how we are underneath the ‘rules’.
 This freedom is our birthright, it is our home, it is our belonging and ultimately it is our destination.